seb9947/Raft-Simulator/README.md

 ### Simulation Flow

-1. `main.py` kicks off a simulation using `SimulationRunner`.
+1. `main.py` starts one or more Raft nodes, each listening on a unique TCP port.
-2. `SimulationRunner` creates N Raft nodes and starts ticking the system (1 tick/sec).
+2. Each node runs asynchronously, managing timers for election timeouts and heartbeats.
-3. Each node acts independently, using timers and random delays to simulate election timeouts and heartbeats.
+3. Nodes communicate via TCP connections using JSON-encoded messages terminated by newlines.
-4. Nodes communicate using the in-memory `MessageBus`, sending messages like `REQUEST_VOTE`, `APPEND_ENTRIES`, etc.
+4. Messages use a custom Message class with explicit JSON serialization/deserialization that converts enum types to strings for compatibility.
 5. Once a leader is elected:
    - It periodically sends `AppendEntries` messages (including heartbeats) to followers.
    - It can accept new commands (e.g. `"SET x = 1"`, currently randomly generated in the leader - this could be expanded in the future to accept client input, see [Future Work](#future-work)) and appends them to its local log.